lemire/fast_double_parser/README.md

 NaN or infinite values.

 It works much like the C standard function `strtod` expect that the parsing is locale-independent.
 E.g., it will parse 0.5 as 1/2, but it will not parse 0,5 as
 1/2 even if you are under a French system.
 Locale independence is by design (it is not a limitation).
+Like the standard C functions, it expects that the string representation of your number ends with a non-number character (e.g., a null character, a space, a colon, etc.).
+If you wish the specify the end point of the string, as is common in C++, please consider the [fast_float](https://github.com/lemire/fast_float) C++ library instead.

 ## What if I prefer another API?